 - Bunny-Ears Lawyer: Tokuoka's weird outfit and habits hide the fact that he's actually a great programmer, who was able to copy Sieg's character data on the server from the school terminal and set up, with the help of Helba, the plan activated in the final OVA.

-- Chekhov's Hobby: Her training as a musician allows her to discern a tone that sounds whenever a Phase is about to show up.
+- Chekhov's Hobby: Mai's training as a musician allows her to discern a tone that sounds whenever a Phase is about to show up.
 It was hearing this sound that forewarned her of Skeith's approach and allowed her to avoid the worst of the Data Drain.

 - Clothing Damage: Non-fanservice example - Miss Asaba rips her sleeves and uses them to protect her hands (and Yuki's) so that they can slide down the elevator shaft.